ShirtHanger/test-repo-group-git/README.md

 Personal HTML project by Redacted

+big test of tests. no one is here.

 <img src="./example-pulls/spider-man-marvel.png" width="50%" height="50%">

+or are they?

 This website utilizes Akshay Baweja's [Superhero API](https://superheroapi.com/api/) to pull images and data from over 700 superheroes, supervillains, superpowered- supertenacious, and other enigmas!